thm-msror/DSAI3202_Parallel_Lab1/README.md

-This is lab1 of DSAI3202 - Paralle and Distributed Computing.
+This is lab1 of DSAI3202 - Parallel and Distributed Computing.